mdvanes/whatsapp-to-html/README.md

 ## Features

-* Differs from the original whatsapp-to-html because it can take the "full export" [http://forum.xda-developers.com/showthread.php?t=2770982] for large chats [https://www.imyfone.com/whatsapp/how-to-export-large-whatsapp-chat/] as input, instead of the normal export that is limited to 10.000 messages with media files.
+* DOES NOT WORK: _Differs from the original whatsapp-to-html because it can take the ["full export"](http://forum.xda-developers.com/showthread.php?t=2770982) for [large chats](https://www.imyfone.com/whatsapp/how-to-export-large-whatsapp-chat/) as input, instead of the normal export that is limited to 10.000 messages with media files._
 * The generated HTML is very simple, so it should function on a very large term (years)
 * The HTML looks like a WhatsApp conversation
 * It can convert the HTML (by using CSS print styles) to PDF